cirospaciari/one4all/README.md

-oneforall is a tool that helps to develop, compile, run and publish nodejs on several platforms, also providing a form of communication between front-end and back-end and code obfuscation.
+one4all is a tool that helps to develop, compile, run and publish nodejs on several platforms, also providing a form of communication between front-end and back-end and code obfuscation.

     nodejs-mobile + cordova (android, ios):
     auto-updater, code obfuscation, router and comunication using cordova-bridge.